2025 in video games

-The video game industry in 2025 is still in the midst of large-scale layoffs occurring since 2022, contracting from the large growth that had happened during the COVID-19 pandemic.
+In the video game industry, 2025 saw large-scale layoffs occurring since 2022, contracting from the large growth that had happened during the COVID-19 pandemic.
 Among other hardware, Nintendo released the Nintendo Switch 2 console, though along with Sony Interactive Entertainment and Microsoft, had to adjust the pricing on their hardware within the United States and Canada as a result of tariffs placed by U.S. President Donald Trump.
+Additional costs to hardware came about from the growth of the AI bubble, with memory chips being directed to commercial data center growth over consumer sales.

+2025 also saw smaller companies and individual developers achieve outsize success compared to larger AAA studios with games developed by smaller teams such as Clair Obscur: Expedition 33 and Kingdom Come: Deliverance II achieving critical acclaim and commercial success while Schedule Is early access release generated $60–125 million in gross revenue within just months of release, and Hollow Knight: Silksong sold over 7 million copies.

+Major developers faced financial difficulties and continued layoffs, leading to Ubisoft striking a deal with Tencent and Electronic Arts being bought out by a group of private equity firms led by the Saudi Public Investment Fund.
+Call of Duty: Black Ops 7s negative reception saw Activision announce a change to its release schedule for upcoming Call of Duty games.

+Top-rated games

 Critically acclaimed games

 The following table lists the top-rated games released in 2025 based on Metacritic, which generally considers expansions as separate entities.
 The original versions of these games were released in 2025.